ThatQuiz Test Library Take this test now

 B) Information presented in court to prove or disprove a fact

-D) A list of the witnesses in a case
+D) A summary of the laws relevant to the case

 • 22.
 Which type of witness who knows the victim, defendant, or other people involved in the case.